Urge the Biden-Harris Administration and Congress

 to end the breast cancer density disparity.

-Add your name here to sign our statement to the Biden-Harris Administration and Congress urging them to help end the breast cancer density disparity in their first 100 days.
+Add your name here to sign our statement to the Biden-Harris Administration and Congress urging them to help end the breast cancer density disparity.

 We believe every person has a right to receive the benefits of early breast cancer detection with truly informed care and consent.
 We believe that all individuals should have access to comprehensive health care.

-President Biden, Vice President Harris, and Members of Congress, I ask you to prioritize ending the confusion surrounding routine mammograms, breast density notifications and adjunct screening to help end the breast cancer density disparity and ensure that everyone benefits from early detection by addressing this issue in your first 100 days.
+President Biden, Vice President Harris, and Members of Congress, I ask you to prioritize ending the confusion surrounding routine mammograms, breast density notifications and adjunct screening to help end the breast cancer density disparity and ensure that everyone benefits from early detection by addressing this issue.

 Breast density is recognized as one of, and possibly the strongest risk factor associated with development of breast cancer, according to the National Institute of Health.
 Dense breast tissue is made up of more connective tissue and it appears white on a mammogram, you can not feel it.
 Cancer also appears white on a mammogram.
 Cancer is often hidden by the connective tissue in dense breasts.
 One radiologist described it as trying to find a polar bear in a snowstorm.

-In addition to their cancer going undetected by mammogram, womxn with dense breast tissue are up to six times greater risk for developing breast cancer.
-They are at a greater risk of being diagnosed at an advanced stage de novo than womxn without dense breast tissue and at a greater risk for recurrence once diagnosed with breast cancer.
+In addition to their cancer going undetected by mammogram, people with dense breast tissue are up to six times greater risk for developing breast cancer.
+They are at a greater risk of being diagnosed at an advanced stage de novo than people without dense breast tissue and at a greater risk for recurrence once diagnosed with breast cancer.

 When you consider that 50% of women over the age of 40, half of all women of screening age, have dense breast tissue you begin to see the just some of the gaps in access to a thorough screening and accurate early detection.